 Hometown: Sumter, South Carolina

 Favorite Class at WU to Teach: I love teaching ACAD 101 (Principles of the Learning Academy).
-This course allows me to teach and get to know students outside the College of Education.
+This course allows me to teach and get to know students outside the College of Education, Sport, and Human Sciences.
 I also enjoy helping students navigate and adjust to the challenges of college life.

 Favorite Spot on Campus: I love walking and sitting under the oak trees along the front of campus – so peaceful and relaxing.
 I encourage everyone to find their “happy place” on campus.